tensorflow/agents/README.md

 TF-Agents is a library for Reinforcement Learning in TensorFlow.

-*NOTE:* TF-Agents is under active development.
-Interfaces may change at any time.
+*NOTE:* Current TF-Agents release is under active development and interfaces may change at any time.
+Feel free to provide feedback and guidance.

 ## Agents